(also known as: missing information fallacy)

 Jeremy: They haven’t found it yet.

 Explanation: Assuming the theory is correct based on some unknown missing data (the secret ingredient), rather than admitting that the whole theory is invalid, is fallacious.

-Explanation: In order to protect the hypothesis from error, it is assumed, without evidence, that the answer does exist, but is beyond human comprehension.
-Perhaps Jesus is more about jealousy than love?
-Perhaps there is no Hell?
-Perhaps there is no Jesus?
+Explanation: In order to protect the hypothesis from error, it is assumed, without evidence that the answer does exist, but is beyond current scientific understanding.

 Exception: When the data does exist, especially when it is empirically verified, but you just know what it is, it is acceptable to stick with your hypothesis and admit you don’t know the missing data off hand, but you can get it.
 For example: